riak/riak.github.io/versioned_docs/version-2.0.8/developing/usage/mapreduce.md

 algorithm is passed around to where the data lives rather than transferring a potentially huge dataset to a client algorithm.

-Developers can use MapReduce for things like filtering documents by tags, counting words in documents, and extracting links to related data.
+You can use MapReduce for things like: filtering documents by tags, counting words in documents, and extracting links to related data.
-In Riak, MapReduce is one method for querying that is not strictly based on key querying, alongside [secondary indexes](../../developing/usage/secondary-indexes.md) and [Search](../../developing/usage/search.md).
-MapReduce jobs can be submitted through the [HTTP API](../../developing/api/http/index.md) or the [Protocol Buffers API](../../developing/api/protocol-buffers/index.md), although we strongly recommend using the Protocol Buffers API for performance reasons.
+In Riak KV, MapReduce is one method for querying that is not strictly based on key querying, alongside [secondary indexes][usage 2i] and [search][usage search].
+MapReduce jobs can be submitted through the [HTTP API][api http] or the [Protocol Buffers API][api pb], although we strongly recommend using the Protocol Buffers API for performance reasons.

 ## Features

-* Map phases execute in parallel with data locality
+* Map phases execute in parallel with data locality.
-* Reduce phases execute in parallel on the node where the job was submitted
+* Reduce phases execute in parallel on the node where the job was submitted.
-* MapReduce queries written in Erlang
+* MapReduce queries written in Erlang.

 ## When to Use MapReduce

-* When you know the set of objects over which you want to MapReduce (i.e. the locations of the objects, as specified by [bucket type](../../developing/usage/bucket-types.md), bucket, and key)
+* When you know the set of objects over which you want to MapReduce (i.e. the locations of the objects, as specified by [bucket type][usage types], bucket, and key)
 * When you want to return actual objects or pieces of objects and not just the keys.
-[Search](../../developing/usage/search.md) and [secondary indexes](../../developing/usage/secondary-indexes.md) are other means of returning objects based on non-key-based queries, but they only return lists of keys and not whole objects.
+[Search][usage search] and [secondary indexes][usage 2i] are other means of returning objects based on non-key-based queries, but they only return lists of keys and not whole objects.
 * When you need the utmost flexibility in querying your data.
 MapReduce